Oct 16, 2012

 For more information on the Seagate Enterprise Value HDD and cloud application usage scenarios please visit Seagate’s cloud solutions web portal at www.seagate.com/solutions/cloud

-The sixth-generation of the Seagate® Enterprise Capacity 3.5 hard drive, also known as the Constellation® ES.3, offers the largest enterprise capacities (up to 4TB) for reliable bulk data access and consistent 24x7 performance in robust, high workload, multi-drive data centre environments.
+The 6th-generation of the Seagate® Enterprise Capacity 3.5 hard drive, previously known as the Constellation® ES.3, offers the largest enterprise capacities (up to 4TB) for reliable bulk data access and consistent 24x7 performance in robust, high workload, multi-drive data centre environments.

 Seagate Enterprise 3.5 HDD features:

-A 2.5 inch, 10K-RPM enterprise hard disc drive, the new Seagate Enterprise Performance 10K HDD, also known as the Savvio® 10K.6, meets the growing need for increased enterprise storage efficiency and built-in security to protect valuable data.
-An ideal replacement drive for power-hungry, lower capacity, 3.5 inch 15K-RPM HDDs or slower performing 2.5 inch 10K-RPM HDDs, the Enterprise Performance 10K HDD enables data centres to meet demanding service-level agreements, keep pace with massive data growth and reduce IT operating costs.
+A 2.5-inch, 10K-RPM enterprise hard disk drive, the new Seagate Enterprise Performance 10K HDD, previously known as the Savvio® 10K.6, meets the growing need for increased enterprise storage efficiency and built-in security to protect valuable data.
+An ideal replacement drive for power-hungry, lower capacity, 3.5-inch 15K-RPM HDDs or slower performing 2.5-inch 10K-RPM HDDs, the Enterprise Performance 10K HDD enables data centres to meet demanding service-level agreements, keep pace with massive data growth, and reduce IT operating costs.

 The Enterprise Performance 10K HDD has security built in – at no extra cost for OEMs, system builders and integrators.
 When used as self-encrypting drives, these devices enable companies to avoid notifying customers of the risk of data breaches should encrypted drives be lost or stolen.
 Additionally, the Seagate Instant Secure Erase feature reduces dramatically the amount of time and effort needed to retire drives – from many hours or days to less than one second.

-The Seagate Enterprise Performance 10K HDD FIPS Self-Encrypting Drive (SED) (available with 900GB of capacity only) is currently in review with the US National Institute of Standards and Technology (NIST) for FIPS 140-2 Level-2 certification and is expected to be available by mid-2013.
+The Seagate Enterprise Performance 10K HDD delivers up to 21 percent faster performance than the prior generation and matches the sustained data transfer rates found in 15K-RPM, 3.5-inch drives.
+This drive offers up to 900GB of storage in a small form factor, which is 50 percent more capacity using 70 percent less space than the highest capacity 3.5-inch 15K drive.
+It also delivers a staggering power consumption reduction of up to 71 percent compared to 15K-RPM, 3.5-inch drives and up to 14 percent compared to the prior generation.
+The Enterprise Performance 10K HDD has security built-in – at no extra cost for OEMs, system builders and integrators.
+When used as self-encrypting drives, these devices enable companies to avoid notifying customers of the risk of data breaches should encrypted drives be lost or stolen.
+Additionally, the Seagate Instant Secure Erase feature dramatically reduces the amount of time and effort needed to retire drives – from many hours or days to less than 1 second.
+The Seagate Enterprise Performance 10K HDD FIPS Self-Encrypting Drive (SED) (available with 900GB capacity only) is currently in review with the U.S. National Institute of Standards and Technology (NIST) for FIPS 140-2 Level-2 certification and is expected to be available by mid-2013.
 Seagate FIPS SED drives are the only hard drives to be certified as FIPS 140-2 compliant.
-The Enterprise Performance 10K HDD FIPS SED drive provides US federal government-grade security options that enable companies to protect valuable data, comply with regulatory mandates and reduce risk to brand and reputation.
+The Enterprise Performance 10K HDD FIPS SED drive provides U.S. federal government-grade security options that enable companies to protect valuable data, comply with regulatory mandates, and reduce risk to brand and reputation.

-Seagate is the industry leader in hard disc drives and storage solutions.
+Seagate is a world leader in hard disk drives and storage solutions.
 Learn more at www.seagate.com .

 1 Footnote: Based on maximum use of multiple 3.5 inch HDDs in a standard 19 inch rack